StefanoBuccelli/understanding-Morlet-wavelet/README.md

     * https://www.dsprelated.com/freebooks/sasp/Wavelet_Filter_Banks.html
     * https://ccrma.stanford.edu/~jos/sasp/Continuous_Wavelet_Transform.html : "The center frequency is typically chosen so that second peak is half of first approx = 5.336.
 In this case psi(0) almost zero: which is close enough to zero-mean for most practical purposes"
   * Books:
+    * Computational Signal Processing with Wavelets (the one on which Matlab complex Morlet formula is based) https://books.google.it/books?id=SMngBwAAQBAJ&lpg=PA66&vq=morlet&hl=it&pg=PA66#v=onepage&q&f=false
     * The Illustrated Wavelet Transform Handbook: Introductory Theory and Applications in Science: https://books.google.it/books?id=VrTZDQAAQBAJ&lpg=PP1&dq=The%20Illustrated%20Wavelet%20Transform%20Handbook%3A%20Introductory%20Theory%20and%20Applications%20in%20Science&hl=it&pg=PP1#v=onepage&q=5.83&f=false.
 Page 35
   * A Tutorial of the Morlet Wavelet Transform  http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=924D894AEBCA3A939CC1297FF28B1BA4?doi=10.1.1.695.137&rep=rep1&type=pdf